parsayg/parsayg/README.md

 💻 I'm a passionate learner exploring the world of Python and Web Development.

-🌱 Currently improving my skills in HTML, CSS, JavaScript, and Python.
+🌱 Currently improving my skills in HTML, CSS and Python.

 🚀 My focus is on building creative and functional projects that make learning fun.